My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-A super easy method for cooking up the best BBQ soy curls!
-The Instant Pot's slow cooker function creates awesome flavor and texture.
+Easiest method for cooking up the best BBQ soy curls!
+The Instant Pot's slow cooker function creates amazing flavor and texture.
 Use my Healthy Vegan BBQ Sauce recipe or go with store-bought.
 Free from gluten, oil, and nuts.

 Adapted from slow cooker BBQ soy curls by Jill McKeever.